urbit/docs/docs/using/web.md

 ### `window.urb.oryx`

 CSRF token.
-Written to the page by `%eyre`, our webserver, when logged in.
+Written to the page by Eyre, our webserver, when logged in.
 Required part of any authenticated request and included by default.

 ### `window.urb.req(method,url,params,json,cb)`